neilmb/villagefire/index.md

 ## The Schedule (more details to come)

 Thursday, May 29:

-* Greeters at the Welcome Table will be watching for you between 2:00 and 5:00.
+* Greeters at the Welcome Table will be watching for you between 2 p.m. and 5 p.m.
 They will help you find your way around and begin meeting others at our gathering.
-You may arrive anytime all day, even at 8am
+You may arrive anytime all day, even at 8a.m.
-* At 5pm gather for Opening Circle and Celebration of What’s to Come.
+* At 5 p.m. gather for Opening Circle and Celebration of What’s to Come.
-* Our first shared meal is a Thursday evening potluck at 6pm.
+* Our first shared meal is a Thursday evening potluck at 6 p.m.
 * At night we’ll gather around the fire for open song sharing.

-Friday, May 30 and Sat, May 31:
+Friday, May 30 and Saturday, May 31:

 * Three great meals served at 8am, noon, and 5pm.
 Bring snacks for between-times.
 * During the daytimes our songleaders offer a variety of themed song sessions, from relaxed to rousing.
 Every song is accessible and taught to all, mostly by ear.
 * Children’s activities are offered off and on during the day.
 * Games, creek play, and more…
 * By the evening fires we gather again to share still more songs, taking turns among any who have a song to lead or suggest.
 Be you a learner or a leader, you are warmly welcomed.

-Friday night Special:<br/>
+Friday night Special:

 Come dance with friends new and old!
 Decorah’s own Eric Sessions, John Goodin, and Rob Hervey will play their fiddle, guitar, and mandolin for a good old-fashioned contradance, called by Bill Deutsch.

 Sunday, June 1:

-* Breakfast and lunch served, Song Circles in the morning, and closing circle at 2pm.
+* Breakfast and lunch served, Song Circles in the morning, and closing circle at 2 p.m.
 We really hope you’ll be able to stay through the closing circle, which is always quite lovely.